 Within the City of Hartford, the predominant household types are single person households at 33.2% and female-headed households at 29.6%.
 Married couple households are third with 25.2%.
 This distribution of household types is significantly different than the distribution at the metropolitan level.
 In the Hartford MSA, over 50% of the households are married couples, and only 12.4% are female-headed households.
 At the neighborhood level, single person households comprise a large percentage of the households in Downtown and the West End, Asylum Hill and Sheldon-Charter Oak neighborhoods.
 Femaleheaded households comprise a large percentage of households in the Clay-Arsenal, North East, Upper Albany and Blue Hills neighborhoods.
 Married couple households have a significant presence in the South West, South End and Behind the Rocks neighborhoods.
-The table entitled "Household Type by Neighborhood" provides further detail on household type at the neighborhood level.
+Table IV-5 and the following chart provide further detail on household type at the neighborhood level.